-- 21.9 The Organization shall demonstrate impact ES1.1 Enhancement of natural forest cover, conforming with Clause 20.1. - 21.10The Organization shall justify that no leakage is happening outside the ES project area in MU(s) owned by The Organization. - 21.11 When harvesting is taking place in the ES project area, The Organization shall select in column 3 (Measurement required) 'Long term average of the value of the outcome indicator after ES project activity' and in column 4 (Baseline requirement(s)) 'Long term average of the value of the outcome indicator before the ES project activity'. - 21.12The Organization shall select one outcome indicator (examples are provided in Column 2) to measure forest carbon stocks.
+- 17.8 The Organization shall demonstrate impact ES1.1 Enhancement of natural forest cover, conforming with Clause 16.1. - 17.9 When harvesting is taking place in the ES project area, The Organization shall select in column 3 (Measurement required) 'Long term average of the value of the outcome indicator after ES project activity' and in column 4 (Baseline requirement(s)) 'Long term average of the value of the outcome indicator before the ES project activity'. - 17.10The Organization shall select one outcome indicator (examples are provided in Column 2) to measure forest carbon stocks.

 1. Type of outcome indicator required 2.
 Examples of outcome indicators (select at least one or select an alternative, see Clause 5.3b) 3.
 Measurement required 4.
 Baseline requirement(s) (compare column 3 to this) 5.
 Required result Forest carbon stocks Present value of outcome indicator resulting from the project activity At least one previous value of the outcome indicator Present value of forest carbon stocks is higher than the baseline value(s).
-Carbon stocks in the ES project area OR Long term average of Long term average of the the value of the outcome indicator after ES project activity indicator before the ES project activity value of the outcome indicator after the ES project activity is higher than before the ES project activity
+Carbon stocks in the ES project area OR Long term average of the value of the outcome indicator after Long term average of the value of the outcome indicator before the ES Long term average of the value of the outcome indicator after the ES ES project activity project activity project activity is higher than before the ES project activity